krmcbride/planktonjs/README.md

 - Batteries-included-but-replaceable approach to configuring [Express](https://expressjs.com/).
 - Support for running workloads in either ["server"](https://kubernetes.io/) or ["serverless"](https://www.serverless.com/) deployments.
-- A simple callback for registering [GraphQL](https://graphql.org/) schema and resolvers and configuring [Apollo](https://www.apollographql.com/) middleware along with regular Express routers.
 - Health check middleware that can be extended with custom indicators and which works in either "server" or "serverless" mode.
 - A `TypedEventEmitter` singleton for application lifecycle events.
 - A simple `LoggingFactory` and `Logger` abstraction inspired by [SLF4J](https://github.com/qos-ch/slf4j).